 Milestone Society Repository

-We hope you will enjoy spotting your local waymarkers and that you will use this site as a tool to inform your local Conservation and Highways Officers, parish councils, local enthusiasts – to spread the word, to educate and to aid conservation and restoration – or for planning Highways Heritage Walks.
+We hope you will enjoy spotting your local features and that you will use this site as a tool to inform your local Conservation and Highways Officers, parish councils, local enthusiasts, to spread the word, to educate and to aid conservation and restoration, or for planning Highways Heritage Walks.